cemreozen/cemreozen/README.md

 - 👋 Hi, I’m @cemreozen
 - 🌱 I’m currently learning C and Java programming.
-- 💞️ I’m looking to collaborate on not much atm tbh.
+- 💞️ I'm not looking to collaborate.
+Just living my life and vibing.
 - 📫 How to reach me: google me bby
-- 😄 Pronouns: no preference.
+- 😄 Pronouns: she/her.

 <!---
 cemreozen/cemreozen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.